DLL Side-loading & Hijacking — Using Threat Intelligence to Weaponize R&D

 - Track the hashes of DLLs used on systems to identify discrepancies.

 These detection methods are difficult to implement at scale, but possible to utilize.
 That is exactly why this old technique is still valid and used by modern red teams and threat groups.
 The real problem that allows this vulnerability to continue to exist has to do with software publishers.
-Software publishers need to be aware of DLL abuse techniques and know how to prevent such vulnerabilities from being developed into products (e.g. by implementing the mitigations discussed in our whitepaper).
+Software publishers need to be aware of DLL abuse techniques and know how to prevent such vulnerabilities from being developed into products (e.g. by implementing the mitigations discussed in our report).
 Applying these recommendations will reduce the DLL abuse opportunities attackers use to bypass several modern-day detection techniques.

 Threat intelligence provides immense value to red teamers who are looking to perform offensive research and development and emulate real-life attackers.
 By looking at what real attackers are doing, a red teamer can glean inspiration for future tooling or TTPs.